3dankateers/nitrogenspider/README.md

       Team names for each side<br>
       date grabbed<br><br>

-I don't think we care about historical odd changes
+I don't think we care about historical odd changes so new money lines would overwrite old money lines.
+Program should be scheduled every 5minutes? on a constantly running service.